info@winheller.com+49 (0)69 76 75 77 80Mon. - Fri. from 8am to 8pm, Sat. from 8am to 5pm

 Since its inception, WINHELLER has been highly focused on the successful all-round consulting of all kinds of associations and federations.
 Our attorneys are here to support you in all legal matters related to the establishment of an association or federation and its ongoing day-to-day business.
 In addition to our legal advice, our nonprofit tax team takes care of all required bookkeeping, accounting and tax consulting work.

-Your contact persons on the subject of association law and the law on federations are attorney Johannes Fein (Certified Specialist for Tax Law) as well as attorney Alexander Vielwerth.
-You can reach our attorneys and tax advisors by e-mail (info@winheller.com) or by telephone (+49 69 76 75 77 80).
+You can reach our attorneys and tax advisors for association law and the law on federations by e-mail (info@winheller.com) or by telephone (+49 69 76 75 77 85 24).
 Feel free to get in touch with us.
 We will be pleased to assist you with advice and support and to accompany you in all your charitable and non-charitable projects.